larammerce/docs/8.x/core-concepts/admin-requests.md

 Now that you have a clear understanding of the functionality of these functions, let's explore how they are used.

-Path to the `/Larammerce/routes/web.php` and create a route within the file:
+Path to the `/Larammerce/routes/web.php` and create these routes within the file:

 ```php
 Route::get("/salam", function(){